janosroden/azdevops_migration_tool/Readme.md

 during service endpoint creation then go and create the failed endpoints with the proper type manually and give them the **same name** as original.

+## GIT repositories

+1. You have to change default and compare branches if they aren't the defaults.
+1. Also you have to setup branch policies if any.

 ## Secure files

 There is no API to manage secure files, you have to create them manually and hard-code